froesecom/async_horror/README.md

 + Most of what I read (including Celluloid docs), say things like this: "writing multi-threaded code can be tricky regardless of which tool you use, and even if you use Celluloid or ruby-concurrent to give you better higher-level abstractions than working directly with threads, working with multi-threaded concurrency will require becoming familiar with some techniques for such and require some tricky debugging from time to time."

 ## TODO
++ Try to keep track of state and results
 + Experiment with threadsafe performance
++ Write to an actual database

 ##THEMES
 + writing multi-threaded code can be tricky regardless of which tool you use